At Harvard’s graduate Schools, reinvention on the fly

 Let’s keep in touch — no, really

-In normal times, students at the Graduate School of Arts and Sciences (GSAS) don’t have much chance to meet up between research, teaching, studying and family obligations.
-So the GSAS Student Center, formerly known as Dudley House, has long served as a vital social hub, hosting parties, offering arts and cultural programming, and sponsoring outdoor, athletic, and other activities to get students out of their academic bubbles and interacting with students from other disciplines.
+In normal times, students at the Graduate School of Arts and Sciences (GSAS) don’t have much chance to meet up what with research, teaching, studying and family obligations.
+So the GSAS Student Center, formerly known as Dudley House, has served as a vital social hub, hosting parties, offering arts and cultural programming, and sponsoring outdoor, athletic, and other activities to get students out of their academic bubbles and interact with students from other disciplines.

-After the University closure, the 25 Ph.D. student fellows who host these events moved quickly to ensure that social distancing wouldn’t erode the grad students’ sense of community.
-Using Engage, a social engagement platform also used by the College, center fellows have begun ramping up a slate of new options to gather virtually, including a weekly knitting and crochet circle, a photography workshop, and virtual exercise classes.
+After the University shift to digital learning, the 25 Ph.D. student fellows who host interactive events moved quickly to ensure that social distancing wouldn’t erode the grad students’ sense of community.
+Using Engage, a social engagement platform also used by the College, center fellows have begun ramping up a slate of options to gather virtually, including a weekly knitting and crochet circle, a photography workshop, and virtual exercise classes.

 “I was just so impressed that even though all of their lives were sort of cast into chaos in terms of moving and heading home and … maybe moving to new residence halls, they still were really committed to building community and finding ways to continue to connect GSAS students,” said Jacqueline Yun, executive director of the center.